-Cats are fluffy, independent, and very smart.
+Cats like persian cats are fluffy, independent, and very smart.
+These cats are good source of happiness for they can make you feel better and relax.
 Some studies have even proven that having a cat as a pet is also good for your health, they can help reduce stress and anxiety and also help you to sleep better.

 With so many advantages, there’s no surprise that come cats want to share their benefits with other people, beside their original owner.

 That was what happened with Mary Lore Barra, who resides in Mexico.
 She told the dodo that Pixi, her cat, was just a kitten when he showed up at her place.
 As Mary is an animal lover, she decided to keep him and started taking care of Pixi.
 She said, the cat loved going out to explore, but always came back, so she never worried about him.